All work and no play make your pup a dull boy, right?

 Want to learn more?
 Read our full hands-on review of the Bob-a-Lot here!

-- Felt-free and better for your dog’s teeth than a tennis ball
+- Felt-free and better for your dog’s teeth than a standard tennis ball

-- Floats, allowing for doggy-paddling fun as well as field play
+- Floats, allowing for doggy-paddling water fun as well as field play

 - Compatible with the Chuckit!
-Launcher, a drool-free way to chuck your pup’s ball further and faster
+Ball Launcher for a drool-free way to chuck your pup’s ball further and faster

 Options: Available in a single or double pack and four size options, ranging from small to extra-large.

-About: The KONG Extreme Ball is a heavy-duty helper in getting your pooch moving during training.
+About: The KONG Extreme Ball is a heavy-duty helper in getting your pooch moving during training for games of fetch.
 Strong yet gentle on your dog’s mouth, it’s the perfect tool to fine-tune retrieving skills and obedience and as an excess energy outlet during a busy day training.